 As far as the amount of detergent you need to use: It will depend on your load size, but typically, somewhere between lines 2 & 3 for powder detergents, and a capful for liquid is what is appropriate to use for an average load size for a non-HE machine.

-Some people feel that is too much detergent, but since we are dealing with soiled laundry, I prefer to use an appropriate amount and do an extra rinse at the end of the wash cycle if it is necessary.
+Some people feel that is too much detergent, but since we are dealing with soiled laundry, I prefer to use an appropriate amount.

 What about green detergents?

 Some green detergents work well for cloth diapers, but not all.
 Check out this post if you’re interested in finding a good quality, plant-based detergent.

 It’s also important to note that you may need to use a little more detergent in your diaper loads than what a typical load would require.
 Plant-based detergents are just not as powerful as mainstream detergents.